SYM-ILDL: Incomplete $LDL^{T}$ Factorization of Symmetric Indefinite and Skew-Symmetric Matrices: LDL and ILDL factorizations

 \subsubsection{Matching-based equilibration}

 The use of weighted matchings provides an effective technique to improve the stability of computing factorizations.
-Our code provides a wrapper to the well-known MC64 software package, which implements a matching-based equilibration algorithm.
+In many cases, reorderings based on weighted matchings provided an effective form of static pivoting for tough indefinite symmetric problems \cite{schenk}.
+Our code provides a wrapper to the well-known {\tt HSL\_MC64} software package, which implements a matching-based equilibration algorithm.
 When MC64 is installed, our code will use a symmetrized variant of it to generate a scaling matrix that scales the max norm of every row and column to 1.
-More details regarding the operation of MC64 can be found in \citeN{Duff01}.
+More details regarding the functionality of MC64 can be found in \cite{Duff01, duffpralet05} and in the manual of the HSL Mathematical Software Library.